IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Testing-VDI.md

 ## Microsoft AVD and Windows 365 Cloud PC

 Windows 365 Cloud PC and Azure Virtual Desktop are both cloud-based solutions that deliver Windows desktops to users, but they have different features, pricing, and management models.
 Windows 365 Cloud PC is a fully managed SaaS solution that offers easy and predictable per-user pricing and a turn-key deployment, but does not support virtual desktop pools or automatic scalability.
 Azure Virtual Desktop is a cloud VDI that allows users to fully customize their infrastructure and manage the resources that work within the virtualized infrastructure, but requires more IT skills and has a more complex pricing method based on resource consumption.
-Azure Virtual Desktop also supports all current versions of Windows and all image types, while Windows 365 Cloud PC only supports Windows 10 Enterprise (single session) and Azure Marketplace images.

 - [Try Windows 365 Business free for one month](https://www.microsoft.com/en-us/windows-365/business/windows-365-free-trial-b)